Anthony-Calderaro/calderarrow/posts/quotes.md

 > Know that I often sit up at night to watch for you, that [you may be able to sleep.](https://en.m.wikisource.org/wiki/The_Anabasis_of_Alexander/Book_VII/Chapter_IX)

 > I will [strive with all my soul](https://en.m.wikisource.org/wiki/John_Adams) to be something more than persons who have had less advantages than myself.

 > A richer people could give more but they could never give [as much](https://scryfall.com/card/c21/97/oblation)

+> To tell them how to live is to [prevent them living](https://en.wikisource.org/wiki/End_Poem).

+> I wrote a story for a friend, but in the end, he didn't treat me like a friend, [and I'm hurt](https://theeggandtherock.com/p/i-wrote-a-story-for-a-friend).

+> It’s a small thing, but lots of small splinters lead to an agonizing experience.
+So my recipe is: sand it, feel the grain, [get a splinter](https://blog.jim-nielsen.com/2024/sanding-ui/)...

+> No more running.
+I [aim to misbehave](<https://en.wikipedia.org/wiki/Serenity_(2005_film)>)

+> If stone met a man, stone might win—but if stone met humanity, [no force](https://en.wikipedia.org/wiki/Oathbringer) could preserve it

+> Be [extra extraordinary](https://en.wikipedia.org/wiki/Oathbringer).
+Nothing else will suffice.

+> I can't help feeling words would be enough — if only I knew [the right ones to say.](https://en.wikipedia.org/wiki/Oathbringer)

+> I know I should've never looked back, but you ain't gonna [win a woman's heart](https://en.wikipedia.org/wiki/Lord_Huron) like that